GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - 22 will be used by Cluster Manager to pull logs and make adjustments to the systems.

 - 80 and 443 are self explanatory.
+443 must be open between the Load Balancer and the Gluu Server/oxAuth.

 - 1636, 4444 and 8989 are necessary for LDAP usage and replication.
+These should be open between Gluu Server nodes.

+- 30865 is the default port for csync2 file system replication.

 - 7777 and 8888 are for securing communication between the Proxy server and the Gluu servers with stunnel.